aws-samples/i-love-my-local-farmer/MagentoEcsFargate/README.md

 ![](.README_images/on-aws.jpg)

 ### !!!
 This example is provided as a sample and rely on HTTP by default, which should never be used in production system .
-To use and [encrypted traffic/ HTTPS] (https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html), please follow the HTTPS prerequisites below
+To use and [encrypted traffic/ HTTPS](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html), please follow the HTTPS prerequisites below

 ## Components